jbockle/format-files/README.md

 # Format Files README

-Formats all files in the current workspace
+Formats all files in the current workspace/or selected folder

 * Use:
   * Open command pallette (Ctrl+Shift+P) & enter "Format Files"